trustwallet/assets/README.md

 The repository contains token info from several blockchains, info on dApps, staking validators, etc.
 For every token a logo and optional additional information is available (such data is not available on-chain).

-Such a large collection can be maintained only through a community effort, so feel free to add your token.
+Such a large collection can be maintained only through a community effort, so _feel free to add your token_.

 <center><img src='https://trustwallet.com/assets/images/media/assets/horizontal_blue.png' height="200"></center>

 ## How to add token

-Please note that __new tokens are not accepted__, the projects have to be sound, with information available, and __non-minimal circulation__ (for limit details see https://community.trustwallet.com/t/how-to-submit-a-token-logo/3863).
+Please note that __brand new tokens are not accepted__, the projects have to be sound, with information available, and __non-minimal circulation__ (for limit details see https://community.trustwallet.com/t/how-to-submit-a-token-logo/3863).